Add, override or extend anything without the risk of losing your customizations when updating.

 yootheme theme folder.
 It contains only your modified files and otherwise inherits the styling and layout of its parent theme.
 Using a child theme ensures your modifications are not lost when updating the parent theme.
 Typical use cases are:

-wp-content/themes directory in your WordPress installation and create your own folder
+/wp-content/themes directory in your WordPress installation and create your own folder

 yootheme-NAME, for example

 yootheme-mytheme.
-Afterwards, you need to create your child theme's
+Afterwards, you need to create a

 /* Theme Name: YOOtheme MyTheme Template: yootheme Author: John Doe Description: YOOtheme Child Theme Version: 1.0.0 Text Domain: yootheme-mytheme */